visaub/Forum-Registrer/README.md

 <h3>And you are ready to go!</h3>

 Note: to use camera to scan the QR code of the UPC ID the server must be able to access https://identitatdigital.upc.edu.
-On pythonanywhere that is only possible with an upgraded account, prizes start at 5 $/month.
+On pythonanywhere that is only possible with an upgraded account, with prices starting at 5 $/month.

 It is recommended to read the user guide (now in Spanish).